HASwitchPlate/openHASP/CHANGLELOG.md

 - Updated to modern responsive design
 - Allow for a customizible `vars.css`, `style.css`, `script.js` and `edit.htm`
 - _Selectable dark/light theme?_
+- Add checkbox to toggle ANSI codes (thanks @geiseri)
+- Display info message when configuration is changed and reboot is needed

-### Commands
+### GUI
 - Hide cursor during `antiburn` and `idle` if the pointer is enabled

 ### Custom component
-- Expose `antiburn` for the CC
+- Expose `antiburn` for the CC (thanks @dgomes)
-- Expose the device URL in discovery messages
+- Expose the device URL in discovery message
+- Add display resolution to discovery message

 ### Architecture
-- Moved to Arduino 2.0 with native LittleFS library
+- Moved to Arduino 2.0.2 with native LittleFS library
 - Moved to ESP-IDF 4.4 with fix for FragAttacks CVEs
-- Prepare support for ESP32S2
+- Prepare support for ESP32-S2
 - Breaking: Removed support for ESP8266

+Updated ArduinoJson to 6.19.1

 ## v0.6.2